typetron/typetron.org/tutorials/twitter-clone/topics_and_hashtags.md

 }
 ```

-Now, we can update _UserController_ to return all the topics of a user and also save them if necessary after we create
+Now, we can update _UsersController_ to return all the topics of a user and also save them if necessary after we create
 the _Topics_ model:

 ```file-path